jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Even so, we're literally paying people to become antagonists.

-Because since a manager's skill set is sometimes to maneuver for higher "positions" in the hierarchy of a large company, their corporate management skills are not obviously transferable to the Internet Age.
+Because since a manager's skill set is often to maneuver for higher "positions" in the hierarchy of a large company, their corporate management skills are not obviously transferable to the Internet Age.
 Thus, these people often try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _We've held onto the management culture of the era of mass-production.
 We need to evolve a new work culture to optimize our economy and lives.
 "Suffering" based employment will go away in the era of mass-collaboration.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
 [Reader Mode.](https://gfycat.com/ifr/FavorableDamagedFirefly)_